kammitama5/kammitama5.github.io/_posts/2018-5-12-Saturday-May-12th.md

 ## Yesterday was amazing!
 - I was one of 90 women chosen for Ng Girls, which is the workshop in the spirit of Django Girls, where we have mentors and work through learning Angular via a tutorial together.
+- This event was actually held at the Angular HQ at Google, and I got to meet the Angular team.
+One of the guys had a "memento mori" tshirt, and was really surprised when I asked him about it.
+Yup, that Northern Renaissance Art History class counted for something after all LOL.
+That stuff is really interesting and I really like multi-dimensional people.
 - I met some really amazing and supportive women.
 I was amazed that they saw me as really resourceful, and one of the senior engineers / mentors said that I was already doing really well, and to continue.
 I left feeling really energized.
   I hope to continue to stay in touch with these ladies; they were a pleasure to interact with and work with yesterday.